Workshops

 • Dispensary customer service and pathways into the cannabis industry

-Registration fee will be waived upon request if learners complete all 5 nights of the course, thanks to a grant provided to ICC.
+Registration fee will be refunded upon request if learners complete all 5 nights of the course, thanks to a grant provided to ICC.

 Dates: 4/18/2026 - 4/18/2026